Quantum Scrambling and State Dependence of the Butterfly Velocity: Bounds for exponentially local operators

-\Appendix{Bounds for exponentially local operators} In this section we collect some lemmas and generalize Theorem \ref{thm:araki} and the exponential clustering condition (\ref{ineq:cor}) to exponentially local operators.
-Readers are encouraged to review Appendix \ref{app:notation} and \ref{app:bound}.
+In this section we collect some lemmas and generalize Theorem \ref{thm:araki} and the exponential clustering condition (\ref{ineq:cor}) to exponentially local operators.
+Readers are encouraged to review sections \ref{app:notation} and \ref{app:bound}.
 The following inequality will be useful: for any $A, B \geq 0$ and $k, \gamma > 0$,